 Achieving profitable growth has always been a challenge—and it is becoming more difficult in today’s digital economy.
 Many companies are responding with strategic cost reduction efforts.
-Reducing costs is vital to reclaiming profitability, but there are other issues to address.
-Traditional cost reduction techniques often have less impact in the front office.
-And cutting front-office costs can damage the customer experience and exacerbate customer switching.
+While reducing costs is vital to reclaiming profitability, traditional cost reduction techniques often have less impact in the front office.
+Cutting front-office costs can damage the customer experience and exacerbate customer switching.
 So, there are unique considerations with the front office that should be addressed via zero-based mindset, a holistic approach to sustainable cost savings.

-Ignoring these unique characteristics within the front office can negatively impact the P&L. ZBFO (zero-based front office) can change this because of how it addresses customer profitability.
-By understanding the economics of each customer—and investing in their most profitable ones—companies can drive greater economic returns than the competition.
+Ignoring these unique characteristics within the front office can negatively impact the P&L. ZBFO (zero-based front office) overcomes this because of how it addresses customer profitability.
+By analyzing the economics of each customer—and investing in its most profitable ones—a company can drive greater economic returns than the competition.

 changed hands in 2017

 thanks to consumer switching.